vacp2p/rfc/content/docs/rfcs/24/README.md

 # Abstract
 A voting protocol for peers to submit votes to a smart contract.
-Completed voting will be immutable avoiding sabotage from malicious peers.
+Voting is immutable, which helps avoid sabotage from malicious peers.

 # Motivation